-In addition, we are offering identity theft protection services through IDX, the data breach and recovery services expert.
-IDX identity protection services include: twelve (12) months of credit and CyberScan monitoring, a

-\$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
-With this protection, IDX will help you resolve issues if your identity is compromised.
+While we currently have no reason to believe any personal information has been misused, for your protection, we have arranged to provide identity theft protection services through ID Experts®, the data breach and recovery services expert at no cost to you for two years.
+MyIDCare services include two years of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed ID theft recovery services.
+With this protection, MyIDCare will help you resolve issues if your identity is compromised.